cgosterer/SCJSH/README.md

 Extra Credit Note: Piping is implemented to allow unlimited pipes through recursion.
 Please grade for extra credit!

-Tested to run on Linprog and Ubuntu 16.04 LTS
+Tested to run on Linprog (fsu servers) and Ubuntu 16.04 LTS